Canberra’s Urban Trees

 Healthy trees, healthy people

 Trees help us in many ways.
 They give us oxygen to breathe, shade us from heat and help reduce climate change.
-Trees can connect us with local Indigenous history and culture, with some trees more than a hundred years old.
+Trees can connect us with local history and Aboriginal culture.
+Some trees in Canberra are more than a hundred years old!

 Trees and plants in cities are important for biodiversity because they provide animals with food and a place to live.
 Trees are also important for our wellbeing – they improve our health and make us feel happier.